Policy #: IT0004

 Minimum Network Connectivity Requirements

-UCSC adopts the "Minimum Requirements for Network Connectivity" identified in Section IV of IS-3.
-These requirements are included in Appendix A, which is subject to revision in response to updates to IS-3.
+The "Minimum Requirements for Network Connectivity" in Section IV of IS-3 are required at UCSC.
+These requirements are included below in Appendix A, which is subject to revision in response to updates to IS-3.
 In the event that Appendix A and IS-3 do not agree, IS-3 is controlling.

-4. Security Audit Agents: Based on level of risk, UCSC may require that computers run a security audit agent as a condition for attaching to the campus network.
+2. Security Audit Agents: Service Providers may require that computers run a security audit agent as a condition for attaching to the campus network.

 The campus Vice Chancellor, Information Technology, on behalf of the Office of the Chancellor and the Office of the Campus Provost and Executive Vice Chancellor (CP/EVC) is the campus authority for UCSC's Minimum Network Connectivity Requirements Policy.
 This policy was initially reviewed and approved by the CP/EVC on 3/4/2009.
-Next review date is October 2013.
+Last update was May 2015.
+Next review date is May 2020.

 Guidance regarding the implementation of these requirements is available online at http://its.ucsc.edu/security/stay-secure.html